smakosh/old-smakosh.com/content/posts/2020/2020-year-review/index.md

 - Selling an idea
 - Living independently
 - Taxes
-- Majority still cares about status
+- the majority of people still cares about status

 ### Design